chauff/cse1500-web-transcripts/Lecture-8.md

 ![CERN web page hacked](img/L8-cern-2.png)

-Quite a story was made out of this as this was a Web server that was "invaded" formed part of the monitoring systems for some of the LHC detector hardware.
+Quite a story was made out of this as this was a web server that was "invaded" formed part of the monitoring systems for some of the LHC detector hardware.

 ### Data disclosure